seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 For both, my lord.

 **MARK ANTONY**
-I would they’ld fight i’ the fire or i’ the air;
+I would they'ld fight i' the fire or i' the air;
-We’ld fight there too.
+We'ld fight there too.
 But this it is; our foot
 Upon the hills adjoining to the city
 Shall stay with us: order for sea is given;
 They have put forth the haven